Kirsten Flipkens: 2017–20: Success in doubles

 In 2017, Flipkens had few significant results in singles.
 At the Australian Open, she lost in the first round, while at the other three major events, she won one match per tournament, but then lost in the second round.
 During the 2017 season, she reached two quarterfinals, first at the International-level Monterrey Open in late February, and then at the Premier-level Connecticut Open in August.
 She also reached the third round of the Miami Open, being knocked out of the tournament by Dominika Cibulková.
 At Indian Wells and the Canadian Open, she only reached the second round.

 Nevertheless, Flipkens had success in doubles in 2017.
 In the first week of the season, she reached a semifinal, partnering with Jeļena Ostapenko.
 After a disappointing second-round loss at the Australian Open, she made the final of the Nuremberg Cup, partnered with Johanna Larsson, losing a tense match against Melichar and Smith.
 She then reached quarterfinals of the French Open, partnering with Francesca Schiavone.
 After that, she debuted in the top 50, getting to No. 43.
 Things get even better during the grass-court season, when Flipkens won her second career-doubles title, winning the Rosmalen Grass Court Championships alongside Cibulková.
 She then partnered with Sania Mirza at Wimbledon, where they got to the third round.
 After subsequent unimpressive results, she finished the year making the final at the Luxembourg Open.

-2022–23: Retirement in singles, 6th and 7th doubles titles
+2022–23: Sixth and seventh doubles titles, retirement

-She announced that Wimbledon would be her last ever singles tournament.
-She lost in the second round to Simona Halep in straight sets, after leading by a break in both sets.
+Flipkens announced that 2022 Wimbledon Championships would be her last ever singles tournament.
+She defeated qualifier Jaimee Fourlis, before losing in the second round to 16th seed Simona Halep in straight sets, after leading by a break in both sets.

-However, she won her seventh title on WTA Tour at the Hobart International alongside Laura Siegemund, with whom she had also won her sixth title at the Transylvania Open in Cluj-Napoca in October 2022.
+However, she won her seventh tour title at the 2023 Hobart International alongside Laura Siegemund, with whom she had also won her sixth title at the Transylvania Open in Cluj-Napoca in October 2022.

+She played her last doubles match at the 2023 Wimbledon Championships where she reached the third round with Timea Babos.